 - crunchy puffed onion chips

-- these impressively plant based pork rinds
+- store bought plant based pork rinds

-- this fun vegan recipe for rice paper 'pork' rinds
+- fried rice paper ‘pork’ rinds

 If none of the above ideas sound realistic to you, just omit the chicharrones and add a pinch of salt or two.
 Yes, it will compromise the texture slightly, but the flavor from the fried plantains and garlic will satisfy the mofongo craving!